RenrenRihitoRayo/dpl/README.md

 # 1.4.8

+## DPL now supports references!

+See 'example/references.dpl'
+to see how it works!

 ## Updated suport for multiple parsers..

 DPL may now use an argument to explicitly point to the new parser to use.
-Basically making DPL a customozable front end.
+Basically making DPL a customizable front end.

 ## Added Dic strings to every function...